What Is the Federal Open Market Committee?

 - Loretta Mester, Cleveland.
 Hawkish.
 She favors contractionary policy, would prefer to raise rates, and is more worried about inflation than unemployment.

-- John Williams, San Francisco.
+- Mary C. Daly, San Francisco.
 Dovish.

 - Tom Barkin, First Vice President, Richmond.
 Moderate.